-3. Move the choke control located on the engine to "CHOKE" position.

-NOTE: No choke is required on warm engines.
-Make sure choke is in the "RUN" position on warm engine starts.
+2. Move the choke control located on the engine to the "Choke" position.
+NOTE: No choke is required on warm engines. make sure choke is in the "RUN" position on warm engine starts.

-4. Grasp handle on rope starter and pull slowly until resistance is felt.
+- On the engine there is a ON/OFF switch located on the front panel of the engine.
+Place this switch to the "ON" position. - 4.
+Grasp handle on rope starter and pull slowly until resistance is felt.
 Let the rope rewind slowly.
 Pull rope with a rapid full arm stroke.
 Let rope rewind slowly.
 Repeat if necessary.